MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables.md

 ### Create a new environment variable for the Key Vault secret

-Once Azure Key Vault is configured and you have a secret registered in your vault, you can now go back to reference it within Power Apps using an environment variable.
+Once Azure Key Vault is configured and you have a secret registered in your vault, you can now reference it within Power Apps using an environment variable.

-1. In the **Solutions** area in Power Apps (make.powerapps.com), open your unmanaged solution you're using for development and select **New** > **Environment variable**.
+1. Sign on to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), and in the **Solutions** area, open the unmanaged solution you're using for development.
+1. Select **New** > **Environment variable**.
 1. Enter a **Display name** and optionally, a **Description** for the environment variable.
 1. Select the **Data Type** as **Secret** and **Secret Store** as **Azure Key Vault**.
 1. Choose from the following options:
    - Leave all additional fields blank and select **Save** to save only an environment variable *definition* record that doesn't include any secret reference or default demarcation values.
+When you select this option you don't need to continue to the next steps.
    - Select **New Azure Key Vault value reference**.
 After the information is added in the next step and saved, an environment variable *value* record is created.
    - Expand **Show default value**, to display the fields to create a **Default Azure Key Vault secret**.
 After the information is added in the next step and saved, the default value demarcation is added to the environment variable *definition* record.
 1. Enter the following information: